coloradokim/deckset-presentations/zero-to-sre.md

 ![left](./images/day.png)

 ---
-##  Prepare a technical on-boarding curriculum that is aligned with the day-to-day work of your engineers.
+##  Prepare a technical learning plan that is aligned with the day-to-day work of your engineers.

 ---
-# Example Topics for Technical On-Boarding:
+# Example Topics for the Learning Plan:

 * git and linux commands
 * yaml